GoldOne/See-pei-pei/Miscellaneous/README.md

 Define necessary constructor(s) and other member functions for the class.
 Implement insertion operator, extraction operator, constructor and other member functions in the file `Technician.cpp`.

-Define a *derived class* **Driver** in a file `Driver.h` that described in the diagrams above.Define Extraction operator (>>) to get input values for a Driver from the keyboard or a file; insertion operator (<<) to print out the Driver¡¯s information. ***You should call the extraction operator and insertion operator defined in the base class for those data members¡¯ input / output of the base class***.
+Define a *derived class* **Driver** in a file `Driver.h` that described in the diagrams above.Define Extraction operator (>>) to get input values for a Driver from the keyboard or a file; insertion operator (<<) to print out the Driverâ€™s information. ***You should call the extraction operator and insertion operator defined in the base class for those data membersâ€™ input / output of the base class***.

 In the extraction operator, you will catch the exception if the input DOB is invalid.
 When the exception has been caught, write the Technician information with the error message into a log file `log.txt`.